AbCellera Biologics Inc. (NASDAQ:ABCL) is a stock that investors should take a bite out of. - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of ABCL by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 4.78 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 13.18.
+We take a closer look at ABCL’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 4.15 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 11.43.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades